DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 After all battles, mankind was able successfully seal away four other races in black pyramids, _Graveyards_.
 Since then, mankind continued to diligently manage graveyards.

-"That's right, Kay, I almost forgot about very important matter" - Saki, who is been in driver's seat, turned towards him - "We got party on next week, to celebrate Jeanne's promotion.
+"That's right, Kai, I almost forgot about very important matter" - Saki, who is been in driver's seat, turned towards him - "We got party on next week, to celebrate Jeanne's promotion.
 And we need to discuss present..."